 You can deactivate or restrict the transmission of cookies by changing the settings in your internet browser.
 Cookies that have already been saved can be deleted at any time.
 This can also be done automatically.
 If cookies are deactivated for our website, it may no longer be possible to use all functions of the website to their full extent.

 On our website, we offer our Trainees the opportunity to register to a course by providing personal data.
 The data is entered into an input mask, transmitted to us and saved.
 The data will not be passed on to third parties.
 The following data is collected during the registration process:

 - 1.1.
 First name

 - 1.3.
 Date of Birth

 - 1.8.
-A scanned copy of the passport page containing the trainee’s picture
+A scanned copy of the Passport/Seamanbook pages containing trainee’s personal data and photography